campbe13/docker-ecq2020/asciiquarium/README.md

 ### _Manually_ run asciiquarium
 Since the following is applied to a running instance it will not be permanent, when type exit ito end the container the state is not saved.
 1. Download alpine image and launch the container, run a shell `docker run -it alpine /bin/ash`
-1. You should now see the shell prompt `/#` install `apk add asciiquiarium`
+1. You should now see the shell prompt `/#` install `apk add asciiquarium`
-1. if the install worked you can now run it  ` asciiquiarium`
+1. if the install worked you can now run it  ` asciiquarium`

-While it is running CTRL-C will kill asciiquiarium, not the container.
+While it is running CTRL-C will kill asciiquarium, not the container.
 After CTRL-C  you will be back to the shell prompt `/#` you can now type `exit` to end the container.

-### Create your own asciiquiarium image
+### Create your own asciiquarium image
-If you want to create your own image to automagically run asciiquarium you can do so by building a new image, based on alpine.
+If you want to create your own image to automagically run asciiquarum you can do so by building a new image, based on alpine.
-This will use the same alpine image + a layer to install asciiquiarium + a command that will be launched at runtime for the container.
+This will use the same alpine image + a layer to install asciiquiarum + a command that will be launched at runtime for the container.
 1. Create a Dockerfile, see below & you can copy this [Dockerfle](Dockerfile)
 2. Use the Dockerfile to build your image, we will name it _asciiq_   `docker build -t asciiq .`  the default file is Dockerfile and the . (dot) says look in the cwd for it.
 2. You will see the asciiq image with `docker images` if the build worked ok